-That said, actually choosing the tunes to motivate you at any given time can suddenly seem daunting when you’re facing a virtually never ending list of songs.
-How do you create that motivational playlist that you can rely on to get you from where you are to where you want to be?
+That said, actually choosing the tunes to motivate you at any given time can suddenly seem daunting when you’re facing a virtually never-ending list of songs.
+How do you create that motivational playlist, and choose motivational music that you can rely on to get you from where you are to where you want to be?

 Studies have repeatedly shown that music can not only help to change a person’s mood, but it can also help to provide inspiration and motivation so that you don’t just have to rely on it to put you in a good mood or to keep a certain beat, but it can actually give you the feeling that you “want” to be doing the task.
 It can remind you of the positive feeling you will have once you have achieved your goal.

 This impact goes right down to your brain waves.
 Studies have revealed that sound wave physical characteristics can be reflective in the waves in the brain.
 This helps to show how important it is to make the right song choices.
 You are having a direct influence on the way that your brain will function.

 To Choose Motivational Music, Consider Your To-Do List